 Where there is an open market rent review clause in the Property, rent will be reviewed on the various assumptions and disregards which should be reviewed by your surveyor.
 Improvement works that you carry out should be disregarded on rent review as the landlord should not benefit from an increased rent due to your expenditure.
 Furthermore any alterations should also be disregarded.
 The assumptions and disregards should be drafted on the basis that they are fair to the Property they refer to.

 Break clauses allow you to terminate a lease at a certain time during the term provided you have given notice as required by the Landlord.
 Break clauses often come with tight restrictions so you must ensure that at the Break date you are able to comply with those restrictions.
 For example, the requirement to deliver with vacant possession is extremely difficult to comply with.
 There is extensive commentary and case law surrounding this.
 It is essential that a break clause contains a requirement for the landlord to refund any overpayment of rent from the Break Date to the next Rent payment date to ensure you are not out of pocket.

 Our advice to any potential tenant is to give a great deal of consideration to terms of the lease and matters highlighted above before entering into the lease.
 We at Brethertons LLP have a wide range of experience in dealing with landlord and tenant matters and would be happy to assist.
 A lease is a liability which will run for a number of years so it is important that the terms are acceptable and correct for all parties.

 If you have any questions regarding Commercial Property law, contact our Commercial Team today!
-If you have any other queries, please do not hesitate to contact any of our offices: Banbury, Bicester, Rugby and London.
+If you have any other queries, please do not hesitate to contact any of our offices: Banbury, Bicester, and Rugby.